 One of the features that sets Miami apart from other big cities is the way it integrates itself with the water.
 To witness this, look no further than the downtown waterfront area.
-Whether you're interested in history, shopping, art or entertainment, you can't miss this scenic part of town!
+Whether you're interested in history, shopping, art, or entertainment, you can't miss this scenic part of town!

 If you are embarking on a cruise from Miami, this is the perfect place to relax for a few hours.
 You may not want to leave!
 Remember to take precautions against the sun and heat, though.
 Most of the waterfront area is outdoors.
-Also, if you're touring between the months of May and October, don't forget your umbrella, or you're asking to be hit by one of our daily passing rainstorms!
+Also, if you're touring between the months of May and October, don't forget your umbrella, or you're asking to be hit by one of the daily passing rainstorms!

-If you have a little extra free time, take a look around Bayfront Park and you'll see monuments to Senator Claude Pepper, John F. Kennedy, the unknown Cuban rafters lost at sea seeking freedom, Christopher Columbus, Ponce de Leon and the Challenger astronauts.
-This park is a hotbed of activity during the cool season, offering outdoor entertainment, festivals and other interesting events.
+If you have a little extra free time, take a look around Bayfront Park and you'll see monuments to Senator Claude Pepper, John F. Kennedy, the unknown Cuban rafters lost at sea seeking freedom, Christopher Columbus, Ponce de Leon, and the Challenger astronauts.
+This park is a hotbed of activity during the cool season, offering outdoor entertainment, festivals, and other interesting events.

 On any given day, the lawn of the amphitheater is home to sunbathers and picnickers looking for a few moments of quiet and solitude.
 Although the view of the water is obstructed, the smell of the salt air is unmistakably present, as are the sounds of passing ships.

 One of the most interesting events the amphitheater hosts is the All Saints Day Festival.
 The Voodoo religion breathes a life of its own as the city's large Haitian community gathers to celebrate its departed.
 Entertainers and Voodoo priests fly in from Haiti to commemorate this sacred holiday.
 This is truly a unique experience each October!